 Our in-person, outpatient programs (including IOP, PHP, and in-home) are offered in:

-For families in these metropolitan areas, an Embark wilderness program is ideal because we can seamlessly transition your child to a local clinic after.
+For families in these metropolitan areas, an Embark wilderness program is ideal because we can seamlessly transition your child to a local clinic for continuing care.
 For families not located in these areas, our robust online therapy options are an ideal solution.
 And in other cases, enrollment into a residential treatment program may be the most appropriate step.

 How to Find an Outdoor Behavioral Healthcare Program for Your Child